Why Is A Marathon 26.2 Miles Long? History Of Marathon Distance

 The popular myth goes that when the Greeks won the battle, they sent a messenger, Pheidippides, to Athens to deliver the good news.
 Pheidippides ran the entire 25 miles from Marathon to Athens.

-After he announced ‘Victory!’ to the awaiting Greeks, he collapsed of exhaustion and died soon thereafter.
+After he announced ‘Victory!’ to the awaiting Greeks, he collapsed from exhaustion and died soon thereafter.

-Several sources contest the accuracy of these events of 490 BC, but the myth was popularised and became one of the enduring, universally-told tales of Ancient Greece – and thus the story was born.
+Several sources contest the accuracy of these events of 490 BC, but the myth was popularized and became one of the enduring, universally told tales of Ancient Greece—and thus, the story was born.

-The distance between Marathon and Athens is around 25 miles – depending on which route you take.
-But we know that’s not the accepted marathon length.
+The distance between Marathon and Athens is around 25 miles, depending on your route.
+But we know that’s not the accepted official marathon length.

 For the next part of the story, let’s fast-forward from Ancient Greece to Athens in 1896.